 The role of this category is to consider the participant's welfare and rights, and that the study is culturally sensitive and does not discriminate or infringe on key beliefs between cultures or religious groups.

 Lawyer where possible who is not engaged to advise the institution.

 Identify institutional and participant risks.

-At least one nominee from each Faculty with current research experience appointed by the DVC-RDI in consultation with Executive Dean of each Faculty.
+At least one nominee from each Faculty with current research experience appointed by the DVC-Research in consultation with Executive Dean of each Faculty.

 Review the application for discipline specific content.